 Just below the Navigator on the right, you will notice the Auto-update preview and Update options.
 I suggest keeping the auto-update option turned off.
 Otherwise, every time you make any changes to the settings, the software tens to regenerate the preview and slow you down.
 I found it quite irritating at times.
 I prefer making the changes first and using the “update” button to generate the preview manually.

-Final verdict on Topaz DeNoise AI
+Topaz DeNoise AI Review Conclusion

 Topaz has really managed to get two important things right with the DeNoise AI: user experience, and noise handling.
-It is really easy to get around the software and the results you get out of it almost magical.
+It is really easy to get around the software and the results you get out of it are almost magical.
 Noise is drastically reduced while details are well preserved.
 After seeing the output, I really wanted to go through all of my older images and run them through this software.
 I found it that good.